samansepehri/webGLPlayground/README.md

 # webGLPlayground
-This is my playground for webGL and three.js examples.
+This is my playground repository for webGL and three.js examples.

+## Current Progress
+![screenshot] (./img/currentScene.png)